xaionaro-go/echox/website/content/guide/cookies.md

   parent = "guide"
 +++

-Cookie is a small piece of data sent from a website and stored in the user's web browser while the user is browsing.
-Every time the user loads the website, the browser sends the cookie back to the server to notify the user's previous activity.
+Cookie is a small piece of data sent from a website server and stored in the user's web browser while browsing.
+Every time the user loads the website, the browser sends the cookies back to the server to notify the server of user's latest activity.
-Cookies were designed to be a reliable mechanism for websites to remember stateful information (such as items added in the shopping cart in an online store) or to record the user's browsing activity (including clicking particular buttons, logging in, or recording which pages were visited in the past).
-Cookies can also store passwords and form content a user has previously entered, such as a credit card number or an address.
+Cookies were designed to be a reliable mechanism for websites to remember stateful information (e.g. items added to the shopping cart in an online store) or to record the user's browsing activity (such as clicking particular buttons, logging in, or user previously visited pages of the website).
+Cookies can also store form content a user has previously entered, such as username, gender, age, address, etc.

 ## Cookie Attributes